DeanoBurrito/northport/README.md

 ## Project Features
 Kernel:
 - Support for multiple architectures: riscv64, x86_64.
+- Memory management:
-- Memory management: Bitmap based PMM with zoned allocations, VMM inspired by SunOS design, and a swappable heap provided by slabs and a free-list for larger items.
+    - Bitmap-based PMM with zoned allocations.
+    - VMM inspired by old SunOS design.
+    - General purpose heap provided by slabs for smaller objects and a freelist for larger objects.
+Both are demand-paged and potentially swappable.
-- Fast logging infrastructure, with support for several early log outputs (uart chips, debugcon, built-in terminal).
-Post-init a number of hardware drivers are available to act as log sinks.
+- Logging infrastructure: fast and lock-free with support for several early outputs (uart chips, debugcon) and a built-in graphical terminal.
-    - The terminal is based on gterm from the Limine Bootloader (see the individual files for the license).
+    - The terminal renderer is based on gterm from the Limine Bootloader (see the individual files for the license).
+    - Stack frame walker and symbol name lookup.
 - Support for various hardware timers, soft-timer interface on top.
 - SMP-aware scheduler: round robin with per-core queues, work stealing and DPCs.
 - Loadable drivers and device management, partially automated by a device tree parser and PCI enumeration.
+    - Notable drivers include: NVMe, virtio devices.
 - Optional UB sanitizer, helpful for detecting bugs or increasing code size!

 Build System: